What do Essena O’Neill, Grumpy Cat, the Kardashians and I have in common?

 Social influencers become “fake” when they support things and do things out of character with money or social numbers as motivation.
 Most of us have seen the Instagram ads for skinny teas, weird weight loss wraps and other random crap that we all know damn well celebrities and fitspo bloggers wouldn’t be buying with their own money.

 I have 12k Instagram followers and get paid anywhere from $100-$400 per photo posted.
-As my audience, my payment grows.
+As my audience grows, my payment grows.
 I can only imagine what people with hundreds of thousands or even millions of followers are making per photo.
 It’d be pretty difficult to turn down that kind of money even if the product is kind of dumb.
 That kind of money is a strong motivator for people to put their most polished self forward.

 I’ve also seen bloggers write glowing reviews of venues that wouldn’t have been so glowing if they were paying for the experience themselves.
 I always post my honest opinion of the products and services I receive.
 It’s a delicate balance between being honest with my audience and keeping the PR contacts happy.
 In a few instances when I’ve had a particularly awful experience I’ve decided not to write about certain brands rather than piss off their PR representative.
 It’s a small community and word travels fast.
 If you become known as someone who’s difficult to work with, the brands will stop calling.
 To me, this isn’t fake, but smart business.
 I’m not writing about them for my audience, but I’m also not bashing them online.